 She continues, "The clutch lever we use to engage our hydraulics is our operator presence control.
 If the operator lets go of that lever for any reason, the wheels and trenching chain stop, but the engine continues to run, eliminating the need to restart the machine to resume trenching."

 Older models still in fleet?

-“On older model trenchers, rental owners should make sure that the machine has the most up-to-date switch for the application,” Kuyers says.
-“Many manufacturers will continue to support their equipment and make improvements in these areas, if possible, in order to increase uptime and customer satisfaction.
-However, if the issue is not solved, then it might be time to trade up to a newer unit with the improved switches and modules.”
+"On old model trenchers, rental owners should make sure that the machine has the most up-to-date or improved switch for the application," Kuyers says.
+"Many manufacturers will continue to support their equipment and make improvements in these areas, if possible, in order to increase uptime and customer satisfaction.
+However, if the issue is not solved, then it might be time to trade up to a newer unit with the improved switches and modules."